llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability/use-std-min-max.rst

 readability-use-std-min-max
 ===========================

-Replaces certain conditional statements with equivalent ``std::min`` or ``std::max`` expressions, improving readability and promoting the use of standard library functions.
-Note: this transformation may impact performance in performance-critical code due to potential additional stores compared to the original if statement.
+Replaces certain conditionals with ``std::min`` or ``std::max`` for readability, promoting use of standard library functions.
+Note: This may impact performance in critical code due to potential additional stores compared to the original if statement.

 Examples: